A few months ago, we noticed that after our 7-year-old spent any significant amount of time on the iPad, she turned into a zombie.

 When you’re reading reviews at Common Sense or in the app store, look for comments about pace or how much the user is in control.
 If an app lets your child play at her own pace, that’s the one you want!

 - 7 Great Educational Apps and Games (Forbes)

 - The Best Educational Apps and Games for Kids (Lifehacker)

 Download my FREE cheat sheet as a bonus for joining my newsletter: 16 Miracle Phrases to Help You Reconnect With Your Child

 If your kid needs a little more balance in the screen time department, check out A Simple Trick to Limit Screen Time – And Get a Happier Kid, Too.
-If you’re ravenous for more great apps, you’ll need 3 Secrets to Finding Awesome Apps for Your Kids for tips on how to select a good quality educational app.

 What’s your favorite educational app for kids?
 Share your pick in a comment below!